 Do not detach the soft tissues between C2 and C3 to prevent postoperative kyphosis.

 The semispinalis cervicis, the most important extensor muscle of the neck, attaches to the spinous process of C2.
-Care must be taken to preserve the attachment of this muscle to the caudal boarder of the C2 spinous process.
+Care must be taken to preserve the attachment of this muscle to the caudal border of the C2 spinous process.

 If C1 lateral mass screws are planned, reflect the C2 nerve root and its associated veins caudally.
 This dissection can result in severe bleeding and must therefore be performed with great care.

-Using a Penfield 4 dissector, gently push the C2 nerve root off of the caudal border of the posterior arch of C1 until the lateral mass can be palpated with the Penfield 4.
+Using a Penfield 4 dissector, gently push the C2 nerve root off the caudal border of the posterior arch of C1 until the lateral mass can be palpated with the Penfield 4.

 Also, 10-15% may have an intersegmental artery or an anomalous vertebral artery along with the nerve in this region.
 A preoperative CT angiogram is recommended if the surgeon plans to cut the C2 nerve.

-In the 3D CT angiogram there is an intersegmental artery bilaterally with the right side being dominant.
+In the 3D CT angiogram shown there is an intersegmental artery bilaterally with the right side being dominant.

 Prior to closure: